Potential benefits from this intervention:

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Treatment systems, WetlandInfo website, accessed 1 July 2022.
+Department of Environment, Science and Innovation, Queensland (2022) Treatment systems, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/rehabilitation/rehab-process/step-4/intervention-options/treatment-systems.html